 others can only compile to statements.
 Certain Parenscript

-forms, like IF
+forms, like IF and PROGN, generate

 different JavaScript depending on if they are used in an